-Zero toDangerous
+Zero toDangerous.

 Anyone can prompt.
-That's not the hard part.

 AI coding tools have made it possible for anyone to start building.
 And that's genuinely exciting.